clarkezone/audiovisualizer/README.md

 [![Image](readme_images/spectrum.gif)]

-The AudioAnalyzer UWP extension DLL contains a component that can provide realtime audio analysis information for visualization and other purposes.
-The library also contains prebuilt controls implementing VU meters, a spectrum analyzer as well as a control that has a custom draw capability.
+The AudioAnalyzer UWP extension DLL contains a MF component and companion XAML controls that can provide realtime audio analysis information for visualization and other purposes.
+The library contains prebuilt controls implementing VU meters, a spectrum analyzer as well as a control that has a custom draw capability.
+This project is a continuation of the work [here](https://github.com/clarkezone/audiovisualization) and originally [here](https://github.com/robmikh/audiovisualization).

 # Getting started
 ## Installing the library
-Download and install the AudioAnalyzer [nuget package](https://www.nuget.org/packages/UWPAudioVisualizer/),
+Download and install the AudioAnalyzer [nuget package](https://www.nuget.org/packages/UWPAudioVisualizer/).
+Note this will also add a reference to Win2D to your project.

 ```
 Install-Package UWPAudioVisualizer